These reports are 'preliminary consultation drafts', so should you have any feedback or questions, please send them to Dr. Irfan Yulianto.

 - Develop a roadmap for ocean accounts implementation

-- Improve knowledge and capacity on ocean accounts among key stakeholders
+- Improve knowledge and build capacity on ocean accounts among key stakeholders

 Types of accounts